moq-wg/moq-transport/draft-ietf-moq-transport.md

 - There are often many ways to compose Subgroups that meet these criteria.
-Where possible, choose the composition that results in the fewest Subgroups in a group to minimize the number of QUIC streams used.
+Where possible, choose the composition that results in the fewest Subgroups in a group to minimize the number of transport streams used.

 ## Groups {#model-group}